Have things gotten out of hand, and you know it’s time to declutter your home?

 Maybe you just want to take control of your home so that it can be a calm, peaceful place.

-To gain momentum and do some successful decluttering, here’s a map on how to get started:
+To gain momentum and successfully declutter your home, here’s a map on how to get started:

 If you’re already feeling overwhelmed, don’t attempt a huge, time-consuming project right off the bat (like your entire closet or all of your basement storage).